robert-abela/mcast-attendance-chrome-extension/README.md

 # MCAST Attendance Extension v0.4

-Activates only when visiting http://attendance.mcast.edu.mt to **Add Attendance** entries.
+Activates only when visiting http://attendance.mcast.edu.mt to **Add or Edit Attendance** entries.
 Changes heading colour to Indigo to indicate activation.

 ## Basic Usage
 Automatically adds a new button (Indigo text) that when pressed counts the number or students marked as present.